This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 The Palace of Versailles

-Many might consider France’s Versailles as one of the best castles in Europe.
+Built in French Baroque style, many might consider France’s Versailles as one of the most famous palaces in Europe.
 Versailles has been home to three kings of France–from Louis XIV to Louis XVI–and taken center stage for many historical events and lavish parties until the French Revolution.

 The Versailles Estate is located in the city of Versailles (Ile-de-France), not far from Paris.
 You can travel to Versailles by train–count on it taking 40 minutes each way–or with a guided tour that includes transportation.